-This page started out as a post entitled Frustration, which addressed the issue of FTM-spectrum participation at the Michigan Womyns Music Festival and the underacknowledged problem of how FTM acceptance in the queer womens community has contributed to the continuing invisibilization and marginalization of trans women in those same spaces.
+So this page started in 2006 as a post entitled Frustration, which addressed the issue of FTM-spectrum participation at the Michigan Womyns Music Festival (often called simply Michigan or Michfest) and the underacknowledged problem of how FTM acceptance in the queer womens community has contributed to the continuing invisibilization and marginalization of trans women in those same spaces.

-Feel free to scroll down (or jump ahead) as you wish.
-Also, if you have a particular interest in this issue, I have written more extensively about it in my chapbook On the Outside Looking In and my first full-length book Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity.
+Also, if you have a particular interest in this issue, I have written more extensively about it in my chapbook On the Outside Looking In, and my full-length books Excluded: Making Feminist and Queer Movements More Inclusive and (to a lesser extent) Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity...

 8/14/06 - Frustration